ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 #### Effects on the Group Members ####

-After having deleted a group, the Group Manager can inform the group members by means of the following two methods.
+After having deleted an OSCORE group, the Group Manager can inform the group members by means of the following two methods.
 When contacting a group member, the Group Manager uses the pairwise secure communication channel established with that member during its joining process (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

 * The Group Manager sends an individual request message to each group member, targeting the respective resource used to perform the group rekeying process (see Section 18 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
 The Group Manager uses the same format of the Joining Response message in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}, where only the parameters 'gkty', 'key', and 'ace-groupcomm-profile' are present, and the 'key' parameter is empty.

-* A group member may subscribe for updates to the group-membership resource of the group.
-In particular, if this relies on CoAP Observe {{RFC7641}}, a group member would receive a 4.04 (Not Found) notification response from the Group Manager, since the group-configuration resource has been deallocated upon deleting the group.
+* A group member may subscribe for updates to the group-membership resource associated to the OSCORE group.
+In particular, if this relies on CoAP Observe {{RFC7641}}, a group member would receive a 4.04 (Not Found) notification response from the Group Manager, since the group-configuration resource has been deallocated upon deleting the OSCORE group.

-When being informed about the group deletion, a group member deletes the OSCORE Security Context that it stores as associated to that group, and possibly deallocates any dedicated control resource intended for the Group Manager that it has for that group.
+When being informed about the deletion of the OSCORE group, a group member deletes the OSCORE Security Context that it stores as associated to that group, and possibly deallocates any dedicated control resource intended for the Group Manager that it has for that group.

 # Security Considerations # {#sec-security-considerations}